mgodwin/rails_observatory/README.md

 ## Contributing
-Contribution directions go here.
+Since this is a

 ## License
-The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+The gem is available as open source under the terms of the LGPL v2 License.